TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 :url: https://embed.grasple.com/exercises/5ce15529-61a7-43d0-9fd3-5ad5469618e8?id=89131
 :label: grasple_exercise_8_1_11
 :dropdown:
-:description: One step in an orthogonal diagonalization (as in the proof of the existence of an orthogonal diagonalization)
+:description: One step in an orthogonal diagonalisation (as in the proof of the existence of an orthogonal diagonalisation)
 ::::